rodrigosetti/biotopia/README.md

 The creature structure must obey certain rules, they are:

   * All cells must be connected to the head.
-  * There must not be cycles (i.e. starting from the head, and following neighbours, one cannot reach the same cell again).
+  * There must not exists cycles (i.e. starting from the head, and following neighbours, one cannot reach the same cell again).

 By neighbours we mean only orthogonal, not diagonals.

-With that rules in mind, let show some concrete valid and invalid examples (in this examples, empty space is represented as `.`, and cells are represented as `o`).
+With these rules in mind, lets see some concrete valid and invalid examples (in these examples, empty space is represented as `.`, and cells are represented as `o`).

 These are all valid examples: